Tara and Rebecca | Edited by Steve N

 You can get the refund in the form of web credit in your online account to use next time you top up or buy a travel card online.

 If you have an Oyster card, you can get the refund loaded back onto it as pay-as-you-go credit.
-This happens when you next touch in at a station of your choice.
+This happens when you next touch in at a station or on a bus.

 The Oyster card needs to be registered before you can receive a service delay refund (you can still do this after the delayed journey).